Will you consider me if I haven’t studied law?

 When can I apply?

-Our online application is available from December each year; the closing dates are 31 January for the Vacation Scheme and 30 June for Training Contracts in each year.
+Our online application is available from October each year; the closing date is 31 January for the Vacation Scheme and Training Contracts in each year.

 Do I need to complete a Vacation Scheme to be considered for a training contract?